1. Interactive Brokers - Best trading platform in Singapore

 $0 |

-Offering of investments: Saxo provides access to a wide array of global markets, offering over 70,000 instruments across various asset classes, including stocks, ETFs, bonds, commodities, options, futures, forex, and CFDs.
-You can trade on 37 international exchanges, including SGX, making it an excellent choice for local and international investors interested in Singapore’s markets.
+Offering of investments: Saxo provides access to a wide array of global markets, offering over 70,000 instruments across asset classes including stocks, ETFs, bonds, commodities, options, futures, forex, and CFDs.
+You can trade on 37 international exchanges, including SGX, making Saxo an excellent choice for both local and international investors interested in Singapore's markets.

-Trading costs: Saxo offers low trading costs, with a minimum of 3 SGD per trade, across its Classic, Platinum, and VIP accounts.
-You can avoid custody fees at Saxo if you opt into its Securities Lending program.
-It's important to note that Singapore residents are not charged any custody fees for SGX stocks and ETFs.
-SGX Level 1 market data is available for 15 SGD for streaming real-time prices, and 75 SGD for Level 2, which adds depth of book (i.e., amount available at each price).
+Trading costs: Saxo offers competitive pricing across its Classic, Platinum, and VIP account tiers, with SGX stock commissions starting at 0.08% (minimum S$3).
+You can avoid custody fees entirely by opting into Saxo's Securities Lending program, though it's worth noting that Singapore residents are not charged any custody fees for SGX stocks and ETFs to begin with.
+SGX Level 1 market data costs 15 SGD per month for streaming real-time prices, while Level 2 runs 75 SGD and adds depth of book (the volume available at each price level).

 Visit my full review of Saxo on ForexBrokers.com to learn how it opens the door to Singapore and global markets.

-Great choice for trading stock CFDs in Singapore - CMC Markets
+4. CMC Markets - Best for trading stock CFDs in Singapore

 Overall |